sameersbn/docker-redmine/README.md

 sameersbn/redmine:2.6.4
 ```

-Or you can use docker-compose.
-It's like [fig](http://www.fig.sh/) but it is integrated in docker since docker version 1.2.
+Or you can use [docker-compose](https://docs.docker.com/compose/install/#install-compose).
+It's [fig](http://www.fig.sh/) but fig is now deprecrated and it got renamed to docker-compose.
+It is for installation available since docker version 1.3.

 ```bash
 wget https://raw.githubusercontent.com/sameersbn/docker-redmine/master/docker-compose.yml